Updated

 • Longer warranty obligations – If a defective product is repaired, the warranty is automatically extended by 1 year.
 With spare parts mandated for up to 10 years (depending on the product), warranties may need to align, extending repair coverage for products beyond their typical lifespan.

-• Independent repairs/parts: Manufacturers may need to revise warranty terms that previously voided coverage for repairs carried out by third parties or the use of non-proprietary parts.
+• Independent repairs/parts: Manufacturers may need to revise their warranty terms to prevent coverage from being voided for repairs carried out by third parties or the use of non-proprietary parts.

-• Repair-first focus: Warranties must emphasize repairs over replacements, reflecting the regulations’ sustainability goals.
-The seller must inform consumers about their choice of a repair or replacement and that the warranty period will be extended by one year if they choose to repair.
+• Repair-first focus: Warranties must emphasise repairs over replacements, reflecting the regulations’ sustainability goals.
+The seller must inform consumers of their choice between repair and replacement, and that the warranty period will be extended by one year if they opt for repair.

 • Dispute management: If independent repairs result in product damage, manufacturers may face challenges in determining warranty eligibility.